 It’s important to keep one thing in mind, though.

-“No matter how old you are or what your lifestyle is like, ongoing pain in the shoulder or elbow is never something that should be considered normal,” says Robert Berry, DO, a board-certified orthopedic surgeon and medical director of sports medicine on the medical staff at Baylor Regional Medical Center at Plano.
+“No matter how old you are or what your lifestyle is like, ongoing pain in the shoulder or elbow is never something that should be considered normal,” said Robert Berry, DO, a board-certified orthopedic surgeon and medical director of sports medicine on the medical staff at Baylor Scott & White Medical Center – Plano.

 The shoulder is the most movable joint in the body, and the elbow is one of the most heavily utilized.
 That all adds up to a lot of opportunity for injury.

 Some of the more common shoulder injuries include:

 - Dislocation (it is the most dislocated major joint in the body)

 - Tendinitis – when tendons in the shoulder become inflamed.